-Castle Trail is a 10.7 mile lightly trafficked loop trail located near Interior, SD that features beautiful wild flowers and is rated as moderate.
+Castle Trail is a 10.7 mile lightly trafficked loop trail located near Interior, South Dakota that features beautiful wild flowers and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until October.

 Hiked this trail - along with Medicine Loop - in mid summer sun with temperatures near 100.
 This was a magnificent hike - walking through towering the badlands formations became hypnotic, like walking through a cathedral where one feels the need to remain reverently quiet.
 Just stunning.
 The flat terrain means that even the long distance in the heat was not very difficult.
 Sunscreen, sunglasses, and hat recommended.